CTPUG/pyntnclick/README-i18n.txt

 this navigate to the `po/' directory in terminal and type command

   msginit -l <locale>

 where <locale> is two-letters-language-code you need.
 Then translate generated file using your preferred editor.

-To get new translation worked you need to compile and install it by executing `install-po.sh' script.
+To get new translation to work you need to compile and install it by executing `install-po.sh' script.